Posted by on Mar 12, 2017 in Blog, Hand Painted Kitchens Blog

 This hand painted kitchen restoration is one that I am very proud of and one that brought this beautifully made ‘pippy’ oak kitchen back to the 21st century.
 It was a real labour of love with the project having many a stage and a lot of prep and intricacies.
-The original cost of this kitchen would have been many 10’s of thousands of pounds so the painty solution was by far and away the best option to modernise it.
+The original cost of this kitchen would have been many 10’s of thousands of pounds so the hand painting solution was by far and away the best option to modernise it.

 Unfortunately after weeks of work the pictures I took didn’t come out as well as I’d hoped as the lighting was awkward for taking photos.
 They aren’t really the quality needed for one of my ‘project pages’ but hopefully this Blog gives you a good feel for the transformation and the work that went into it :-).